OrderlyNetwork/orderly-evm-broker-fee-admin/README.md

 - When the project is running, data/logs and data/data will be automatically created in the project directory, which are used to record operation logs and user rate-related data respectively.
 - Related operations should be performed in the same project code

-12. How to user private key from environment variable?
+12. How to read private key from environment variable?

-You can omit sensible parameter from the broker.yaml configuration file and use environment variables instead.
+You can omit sensible parameters from the broker.yaml configuration file and use environment variables instead.

 You can omit: